openhab/openhab-docs/configuration/blockly/rules-blockly-voice-and-multimedia.md

 _Function:_ Starts a stream playing on an audio sink

 - The audio streams must be reachable from the openHAB server and can therefore be either internally or externally hosted
-- All available audio sinks are automatically provided by openHAB's blocklies
+- All available audio sinks are automatically provided by openHAB's Blockly
 - Changing the volume needs to be done via the thing volume channel linked to the sink device by sending the respective volume level command to that item

 More about that topic can be viewed at ![youtube](../images/blockly/youtube-logo-small.png) [Play Stream](https://youtu.be/hSRfooBKn9A?t=335)